BSL Launch Recite Me assistive technology myaccountMyAccount login image

 How we decide on new uses of personal information

-In terms of our Privacy Policy, before we start using personal information (either already in our control or to be collected/obtained) for a new purpose or introduce new systems that involve the use of personal information, including the changing of how we hold the information, we carry out a Privacy Impact Assessment (PIA) before making any changes or introducing anything new.
+In terms of our Privacy Policy, before we start using personal information (either already in our control or to be collected/obtained) for a new purpose or introduce new systems that involve the use of personal information, including the changing of how we hold the information, we carry out a Data Protection Impact Assessment (DPIA) before making any changes or introducing anything new.

-In order that people can see that we are complying with our policy, we publish a list of completed PIAs (together with their executive summaries) for public inspection.
+In order that people can see that we are complying with our policy, we publish a list of completed DPIAs (together with their executive summaries) for public inspection.

 Our undertaking